GaegeSmith/foyerSlideShow/README.md

     }
 }
 ```
-if you run this is what will be created.
+If you run this is what will be created.
 <br>
 ![mainSrceen](https://user-images.githubusercontent.com/71509807/146052722-d078532c-7a41-4243-b7d9-ec9ced8bc1fe.png)
 <br>